 Myth #1: Sunglasses with 100% UV protection are expensive.

-Many sunglasses with 100% UV protection are actually both inexpensive and widely available.
+Many sunglasses with 100% UV protection are inexpensive and widely available.
 In fact, if they have 100% UV protection, “cheap” sunglasses will protect your eyes from harmful UV rays just as well as those costing a couple hundred dollars.
-With better quality sunglasses, which often means higher prices, you’ll get a better fit and can avoid the distorted vision (and the headaches that come with it) often caused by cheap, plastic lenses.
+In addition, with better quality sunglasses, which often means higher prices, you’ll get a better fit and can avoid the distorted vision (and the headaches that come with it) usually caused by cheap, plastic lenses.
 Not only that, but quality sunglasses will also likely last longer than cheaper ones.

 Myth #2: Lens color matters for blocking UV rays.